digimuwi/MWA_csl/README.md

 # MWA_csl
-A CSL-file for automatic citation in Zotero using the referencing style of: Matthew Gardner und Sara Springfeld, Musikwissenschaftliches Arbeiten.
+A CSL file for automatic citation in Zotero using the referencing style of: Matthew Gardner und Sara Springfeld, Musikwissenschaftliches Arbeiten.
 Eine Einführung, Kassel 2014.

 ## CSL Validation
 The correctness of the presented CSL is to be validated via [validator.citationstyles.org](https://validator.citationstyles.org/), recommended by [Zotero](https://www.zotero.org/support/dev/citation_styles/style_editing_step-by-step), following the CSL specification of [citationstyles.org](https://citationstyles.org/) (links accessed 2024-11-18).

+## Outline of Gardner/Springfeld referencing style

-## Scope
+### Scope
 The expected scope of the CSL follows the citation categories defined by Gardner/Springfeld (p.
-264-265).
+264-265):

 - [ ] Selbstständige Publikationen
   - [x] Monografien